dobrian/cmp/ucsdResources/oscillators/sineAddition_table.md

 int harmonics = 10; // 10 harmonics
 float amp = 1.0; // amplitude
 float max = 0; // for normalization
+boolean invertPhase = false; // boolean to invert the phase

 // FILL THE TABLE WITH ZEROS??
 OR START WITH FILLING IT WITH THE FIRST HARMONIC??